unioan/NewsAppCleanSwift/README.md

 ![News categories and Search bar](https://user-images.githubusercontent.com/76248402/177397926-5160a2b4-b794-4079-bbe6-dd2119d4c909.gif)

-### Fetching news from the web.
+### Fetching news from the web
-Class NewsService handels all logic related to fetching news.
+Class NewsService handles all logic related to fetching news.
 The class can be configured to fetch news by category or query.
-There are private isSearchingMode propery and configureSearchingMode(_ query: String?, for category: SearchArticlesCategoryType?) method that help the class to switch between those two searching modes.
+There are private isSearchingMode property and configureSearchingMode(_ query: String?, for category: SearchArticlesCategoryType?) method that help the class to switch between those two searching modes.

 ```swift
     final class NewsService {